bcsaller/layercake/README.md

 You may include any number of .rules files in your container.
 These files should be YAML formatted with the following structure:

+    format: 1
     rules:
-        - when: <interface>
+        - rule:
+            op: any | all
+            when: <interface:str> | [<interface:str>, ]
             do: <handler>

 'When' targets an interface for which there should be a matching schema.
 The when rule triggers by default when all the data from composed sources include a key under which enough valid data exists to satisfy the schema.

-When also supports additional triggering rules in the format:
-    - when: any:x,y,z
-    - when: all:x,y,z
-    - when: x,y,z
+When may be a list of interface names or a single interface as a string.

-'all' is the default operation for comma delimited interface names (thus the last two examples are identical).
+'all' is the default operation (op) for comma delimited interface names (thus the last two examples are identical).
 All means all interfaces must validate before the rule can trigger.

 'any' means at least one of the listed interfaces must validate with proper data.